 As a thought-leader in her sector and global advocate, Ms. Sherif is regularly featured in the media.

 Ms. Sherif is the author of the book, “The Case for Humanity: An Extraordinary Session,” launched at the United Nations in New York in 2015, and a Champion for ‘No Lost Generation.’
 In 2017, she received the annual award Sweden’s UN Friend of the Year, in 2020 she was awarded the Global Educator Award in the United States, and in 2022 she received on behalf of Education Cannot Wait, the prestigious Mother Teresa Award.
+Ms. Sherif also received an award from the United Nations Association-USA Brooklyn Chapter in 2023, and was recently honored as a Listee in Marquis Who's Who for her dedication to the field of international affairs and law, and leadership of ECW.

 She has also worked as an Adjunct Professor at Long Island University (LIU), and has published on international humanitarian and development issues, including on education, gender and human rights.

-Visit our Director’s Corner to learn more.
+Visit our Executive Director’s Corner to learn more.